smilesandsobs/stocks-analysis/README.md

 ### Results

-The results of this project were a script which allows the user to get the wanted information in a very short period of time.
+The results of this project was a script which allows the user to get the wanted information in a very short period of time.

 #### Time-Stamp for 2017 Analysis